 If you have never been paragliding before, then I’d highly recommend doing it!
-Make sure your pilot will do a few corkscrews where you swing out nearly sideways and feel a bit of those G-forces.
+Make sure your pilot will do a few corkscrews where you swing out nearly sideways and feel a bit of that G-force.

 You can get round trip transport from your hotel or hostel up to San Felix along with a 30-minute flight above the city for about $75.

 As yes, Colombia’s most infamous son and a tour that is often at the top of the list for many visitors to Medellin thanks to the Netflix series, Narcos.
 This Medellin tour, probably the most popular of all, is the one that I would NOT recommend doing though…